SourMesen/Mesen2/README.md

 # Mesen

-Mesen is a multi-system emulator (NES, SNES, Game Boy and PC Engine) for Windows, Linux and macOS built in C++ and C#.
+Mesen is a multi-system emulator (NES, SNES, Game Boy, PC Engine, Master System/Game Gear) for Windows, Linux and macOS built in C++ and C#.

-## Releases

-The latest release is available from the [releases](https://github.com/SourMesen/Mesen2/releases) page.

 ## Development Builds